hockeyfrissa/KIN.table/README.md

 * `hitsperpage` : Number of hits per page
 * `stylesize`	: String "small" smaller font i rows
 * `density`	: Column padding, medium is default.
 Possible values are 'narrow','medium','large'
+* `loader`	: Default true, will display a loader on table update
+* `loadermsg`	: String with a message to display under the loader
+* `columns`	: Array of objects containing configuration of the columns
+* `actions`	: Array of objects containing row actions

+## Description of column object

+## Description of action object

 ###### Example
 ```javascript